vjosapreniqi/lyrics-content-features/README.md

 pip install -r requirements.txt
 ```
 ## Data:
-In this repo, we share artists' lyrics and the content features we have extracted.
-The artists were selected based on the artist page names liked on Facebook by the _LikeYouth_ participants (this is the main dataset we use, please read the paper for more info about this data).
+In this directory, we have added the initial `artist page names` that were liked by the _LikeYouth_ (read more about this data [here](https://www.isi.it/media/255)) participants on Facebook.
-In the data directory, we have added  the .csv file of artist page names and the directions to download artists' lyrics and features scores.
 Also, we have provided the best obtained LDA model file and the topic visualisation (.html) file.

+To get access to artists' lyrics and the lyrics' content features, please download the data as a `zip file` from the [Lyrics_annotated_data](https://osf.io/kftqr/files/osfstorage) hosted in the [OSF](https://osf.io/kftqr/files/osfstorage) directory.
+When cloning/downloading the repo, add the `.csv files` into this directory to re-run the experiments we described.
+When using the initial `artist_lyrics_initial_dt.csv` and re-running the scripts we have provided here, you should be able to reproduce the `artist_lyrics_annotated_vader_nrc_moralStrength_lda_final_dt.csv` we shared [here](https://osf.io/kftqr/files/osfstorage).

 ## Implementation:
 The `notebooks` directory contains the Jupyter scripts for obtaining lyrics features: